The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 This will depend on your barbell size.
 If you have an Olympic barbell, you can only use 2-inch plates.
 If your equipment is 1-inch, you can use both.

 Absolutely!
-If you have adjustable dumbbells that use plates, you can use new plates to increase the weight of your dumbbells.
+If you have adjustable dumbbell handles that use weight plates, you can use new plates to increase the weight of your dumbbells.

 Do I need a weight plate with handles?

-While having weightlifting plates with handles might cost a bit more, they do make carrying the plates around much easier and reduce the risk of dropping.
+While Olympic weightlifting plates with handles might cost a bit more, they make carrying the weight plates around much easier and reduce the risk of dropping.

-No matter how cheap or expensive weight plates are, they are no good to you unless you use them.
+No matter how cheap or expensive weight plates are, they are no good to you unless you use them to perform muscle strengthening exercises and other types of training..

-Any of the options on this list can help you reach your goals.
-It’s important to not worry too much about the features or designs a plate might have, and spend more time thinking about what you are going to do with the plates.
+Any options on this list can help you reach your fitness goals.
+It’s important to not worry too much about a plate’s features or designs and spend more time thinking about what you will do with them in your home gym.

 Check out the YouTube video below:

-Thanks for reading this article.
-If you enjoyed it, you might also enjoy:
+Thank you for reading this article.
+If you liked this, you might also enjoy the following:

 Rob is a Certified Personal Trainer and Certified Nutrition Coach through the National Academy of Sports Medicine.
 For the past 10 years, Rob has been navigating the health and fitness landscape in a quest to better himself and those around him focusing on tools such as calorie and macro counting, intermittent fasting, and HIIT training techniques.